Dynamics-Adaptive Continual Reinforcement Learning via Progressive Contextualization: Experiments and Evaluations

 \subsection{Datasets}

-{\em 1) Robot Navigation\cite{wang2019incremental2,wang2021lifelong}:} It contains three types of dynamic environments with parametric variation across tasks.
-In Fig. \ref{fig:navigation}, Types I, II, and III indicate that the dynamic environments are created in terms of parametric variation in the goal position (changes in the reward function), the puddles positions (changes in the state transition function), and both the goal and puddles positions (changes in both the reward function and state transition functions), respectively.
-In each navigation task, a robot agent needs to move to a goal position within a unit square.
+{\em 1) Robot Navigation\cite{wang2019incremental,wang2021lifelong}:} It contains three types of dynamic environments with parametric variation across tasks.
+Types I, II, and III indicate that the dynamic environments are created in terms of the goal position (changes in the reward function), the puddles positions (changes in the state transition function), and both the goal and puddles positions (changes in both above functions), respectively.
+In each task, the agent needs to move to a goal position within a unit square.
 The state consists of the agent's current 2-D position, and the action corresponds to the 2-D velocity commands in the range of $[-0.1,0.1]$.
 The reward is equal to the negative squared distance to the goal position minus a small control cost that is proportional to the action's scale.
 Each learning episode always starts from a given position and terminates when the agent is within $0.01$ from the goal or when the episode length is greater than $100$.
-We choose these commonly used domains as they are well-understood, suitable for highlighting the mechanism and verifying the effectiveness of our proposed method in a straightforward manner.
+We choose these commonly used domains as they are well-understood, suitable for highlighting the mechanism and verifying the effectiveness of our method in a straightforward manner.

-{\em 2) MuJoCo Locomotion\cite{wang2021lifelong}:} It contains three locomotion tasks with parametric variation and growing dimensions of state-action spaces, as shown in Fig. \ref{fig:mujoco}.
-These continuous control tasks require a one-legged hopper, a planar cheetah or a 3-D quadruped ant robot to run at a particular velocity along the positive $x$-direction.
+{\em 2) MuJoCo Locomotion\cite{wang2021lifelong}:} It contains three locomotion tasks with parametric variation and growing dimensions of state-action spaces.
+These tasks require a one-legged hopper, a planar cheetah or a 3-D quadruped ant robot to run at a particular velocity along the positive $x$-direction.
 The reward is an alive bonus plus a regular part that is negatively correlated with the absolute value between the current velocity of the agent and a preset target velocity.
 The dynamic environment is designed to apply parametric variations in the target velocity within a range: $[0.0, 1.0]$ for Hopper, $[0.0, 2.0]$ for HalfCheetah, and $[0.0, 0.5]$ for Ant.
 Each learning episode always starts from a given physical status of the agent and terminates when the agent falls down or when the episode length is greater than $100$.
 We choose these domains to further evaluate the efficiency of our method on more sophisticated domains.